 DDS is a summer program that includes both virtual and in-person components.
 The schedule for the 2022 program is outlined below.
 Fellows are required to attend all virtual and in-person programming to maintain their status in the program and be eligible for DDS program benefits:

-Virtual programming will be led via Zoom.
+Virtual programming is led via Zoom.

 Dr. Thikriat Al-Jewair, Assistant Dean, Office of Equity, Diversity, and Inclusion, University at Buffalo School of Dental Medicine

 Dr. Wendell Carmona, Program Director, Destination Dental School, University at Buffalo School of Dental Medicine